 Aphid, plant, and virus surveys all occurred using a line-transect and biological sampling approach.
 At each location we ran 10 m line transects and quantified the plant diversity (species identity) of all forbs.
-During each sampling event, the cover of all forbs was calculated as (% cover) based on measuring to cm the plant material covering the 10 m transect.
+During each sampling event, all forbs touching the line transect were identified to species and forb percent cover was calculated by measuring in cm the plant material covering the 10 m transect.
 At these sites we used sweep nets to collect all foliage-foraging arthropods, making sure to sweep each section of plant material twice.
-All insects collected were stored in 95% ethanol until they could each be identified to species.
-All forbs touching the line transect were identified to species and measured by percent cover.
-Samples of aboveground tissue (uppermost leaf) of legume species within the line transect were harvested, wrapped in aluminum foil, frozen in liquid N2, and snap chilled in dry ice before storing in -80°C. These tissue samples were used to determine PEMV presence or absence.
+All insects collected were stored in 95% ethanol until they could be identified to species.
+Samples of aboveground tissue (uppermost leaf) of legume species within the line transect were harvested, wrapped in aluminum foil, frozen in liquid N2, and snap chilled in dry ice before storing at -80°C. These tissue samples were used to determine PEMV presence or absence with molecular methods.

 Molecular methods

-To test all crop and non-crop legumes for the presence of PEMV, we used a two-stage approach following the similar methodology and host sample pooling and efficient detection of pathogens as described by Sint et al. 2016.
-First, we tested PEMV by using Reverse Transcription-Polymerase chain reaction (RT-PCR) from pooled samples for each transect completed (n = 65).
-To do so, we took several pieces of plant tissue samples from every single species were collected at a given site, wrapped in aluminum foil, frozen in liquid N2 and snap chilled in dry ice before storing in −80℃ and ground into fine powder in liquid N2 using mortar and pestles.
-Homogenized tissue (~100 mg) was used for total RNA extraction using Promega SV total RNA isolation kits (Promega) and cDNA from 1 µg of total RNA using Bio-Rad iScript cDNA synthesis kits.
-Then RT-PCR was performed using PEMV-1 Coat protein specific primers (PEMV CP FP: 5’ GTGGTGGCACCCTCTATG 3’; PEMV CP RP: 5’ GTGTCCACATGGTAGGCTATG 3’) on this mixed sample.
-Primers were designed using the IDT Primer Quest Tool for RT-PCR reaction (10 µl) containing 3 µl of ddH2O, 5 µl of dream Taq mastermix (Thermo Scientific, Waltham, MA, usa) 1 µl of diluted primer mix (forward and reverse [concentration 10µM]), and 1 µl of cDNA template.
-The RT-PCR program included an initial denaturation for 5 min at 95°C followed by 21 cycles of denaturation at 95°C for 30 s, annealing for 30 s at 56°C, and extension for 45 s at 72°C and final extension of 10 min at 72 °C. After PCR is over agarose gels (1%) were run at 90 v for 45 min after which gel pictures were taken in a Gel documentation system (Bio-Rad, Hercules, CA).
-If we observed the presence PEMV in mixed samples, we then proceeded to test each legume species individually.
+To test all crop and non-crop legumes for the presence of PEMV, we used a two-stage approach following a similar methodology of host sample pooling and efficient detection of pathogens as described by Sint et al. 2016.
+First, we tested PEMV by using reverse transcription-polymerase chain reaction (RT-PCR) from pooled samples for each transect completed (n = 65).
+Legume tissue samples stored at -80°C were frozen in liquid N2 and ground into fine powder using mortar and pestles.
+Approximately 100 mg of homogenized tissue was used for total RNA extraction using Promega SV total RNA isolation kits (Promega) and cDNA from 1 µg of total RNA using Bio-Rad iScript cDNA synthesis kits.
+Then RT-PCR was performed using PEMV-1 coat protein specific primers (PEMV CP FP: 5’ GTGGTGGCACCCTCTATG 3’; PEMV CP RP: 5’ GTGTCCACATGGTAGGCTATG 3’) on this mixed sample.
+Primers were designed using the IDT Primer Quest Tool for RT-PCR reaction (10 µl) containing 3 µl of ddH2O, 5 µl of dream Taq mastermix (Thermo Scientific, Waltham, MA, usa), 1 µl of diluted primer mix (forward and reverse [concentration 10µM]), and 1 µl of cDNA template.
+The RT-PCR program included an initial denaturation for 5 min at 95°C followed by 21 cycles of denaturation at 95°C for 30 s, annealing for 30 s at 56°C, and extension for 45 s at 72°C and final extension of 10 min at 72 °C. After PCR was complete, agarose gels (1%) were run at 90 v for 45 min, after which gel pictures were taken in a Gel documentation system (Bio-Rad, Hercules, CA) (Fig. S1).
+If the presence PEMV was observed in mixed samples, we then proceeded to test each legume species individually.
 Due to the cost and time constraints of RT-PCR (1076 plant samples were taken in 2018), this approach allows us to rapidly determine which locations have PEMV, then identify afterwards which plant species harbored PEMV at the given location.